kworkflow/kworkflow/README.md

 * libguestfs
 * Qemu
 * Ansible
+* Bash

 > If you want to use the default alert system (for commands that may take longer to run), you will also need to install:

 * paplay
 * notify-send

+> For development, you will need the additional packages:

+* dash

 ## Recommendations